dpoggi/homebrew-formulae/README.md

-`cocoapods-dcp` | Dependency manager for Cocoa projects, with preinstalled plugins `fawkes` | A utility to protect user privacy `flamegraph` | Visualizer for profiled code
+`cocoapods-dcp` | Dependency manager for Cocoa projects, with preinstalled plugins `fawkes` | A utility to protect user privacy `flamegraph` | Visualizer for profiled code `sndfile-tools` | Small collection of programs built on libsndfile

 ## Casks